internetofwater/HubKit/README.md

 The `@api` block sets the password required to edit data using the SensorThings API.
 By default, reading (HTTP GET verbs) are open for the SensorThings API.
 The `@ui` block sets the password required to interact with the CSV configurator user interface.
 To change the password, edit these blocks, replacing `hubkit` with your desired username for each block, and replacing the long string beginning `JDJ` with a bcrypt password hash.

   Change `hubkit` to what you would like the username to be.
 Change `JDJhJDE0JFA5bXRCQ1VCTVM1bUF6bzJRVTdKaC5BalE4V2pUL1RxZEJtTlREOXRROFlCNE9uNEI2YTVx` to the hash of your desired password.
-To create a password hash,
+To create a password hash, a simple command to run from within your server is

+  `docker run caddy caddy hash-password --plaintext {your password}`.
+For example, `docker run caddy caddy hash-password --plaintext ChangeMe` results in `JDJhJDE0JG5ZYzg3cUZQNm5kMDZYbjRFb3A5eGVnL0ZjbmwyclhTMVNERlhTcFBxVVRKZ0xaM25HM1Jp`.

 # Using